Green Tier frequently asked questions

-- A formal Environmental Management System that has been in place and has documented results.
+- A formal EMS that has been in place and has documented results.

-- Annual compliance audit are performed by the participant or an external auditor.
+- Annual compliance audits are performed by the participant or an external auditor.

-- Annual audits of the Environmental Management System for Tier 2 are performed every year by an external, certified auditor.
+- Annual audits of the EMS for Tier 2 are performed every year by an external, certified auditor.

 - Prompt follow-up action to any findings of non-compliance or non-conformance discovered during the annual audits.

 - Annual report to the DNR that includes performance reviews and audit results.
 (See the Green Tier Annual Reports for more information.)

 - What are the benefits to participants of Tier 2 over Tier 1?
 Is the public aware of the differences?

 Tier 2 participants negotiate contracts with DNR staff stating their specific strategy for achieving superior environmental performance, their commitment to implement that strategy and the incentives they expect to receive from the department.
 These incentives may be more valuable than those offered only in Tier 1 because they can directly reduce costs associated with regulation and improve participants' positions relative to their competitors.
 These contracts also foster greater efficiency in the department by reducing the time and resources spent on regulation.